 Containers are self-contained pieces of software that allow you to run applications easily across all sorts of different computing hardware – from your laptop to your institutional high-performance computing system – without the need for a complicated installation process.
 Containers are also an effective way of achieving a reproducible analysis pipeline, allowing researchers to ensure that the same version of an application and consistent computational environment are used each time.
-This short introductory course will show you how to find and use containers in a typical university HPC (high performance computing) context.
+This short introductory course will show you how to find and use Singularity containers in a typical university HPC (high performance computing) context.

 - What are containers, and where to find them

 - How to load and run containers using Singularity on HPC